HybridDog/sumpf/README.txt

 TODO:
 — fix swampwater
-— avoid generating it almost everywhere
+— test the rarity and size settings